rero/ng-core/projects/rero/ng-core/README.md

 Record module is a specific module to interact with Invenio resources.
 It provides CRUD functionalities for managing records.

-## Shared module

-As its name indicates, the shared module contains functionalities shared with another modules.

 ### Components

-These components can be found in shared module:
+These components can be found in core module:

 * DialogComponent: A component allowing to show a dialog modal, for displaying an alert or force user to confirm an action.
 * SearchInputComponent: A component to display a search input and emit an event when search is submitted.